dewi-alliance/hotspot-manufacturers/applications/na2he.md

  We promise to provide 18 months of free warranty.
 The company has its own independent warehouse.
 We will provide replacement service in the shortest time(in 1 week in china) due to the failure caused by the hardware of the equipment itself.

 ## Hardware Security Element (required)
-* Encrypted/locked-down firmware<br />
+* Encrypted/locked-down firmware <br />
-Encrypted
+Yes

-* Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures like an ECC chip<br />
+* Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures like an ECC chip<br /> Yes
-ECC chip

-* Encrypted buses, potting and other anti-tampering measures.<br />
+* Encrypted buses, potting and other anti-tampering measures.<br />Yes

- Encryption chip ecc608, bus II2C

-* Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) <br />
+* Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) <br />Yes
-Pass

 ## Hardware Information (required)